reeganbenny/urlShortner/README.md

 Code is ready to go!
 Please follow the step

-1. Click [here](https://codesandbox.io/s/urlshortner-d6gtoh?file=/src/index.js).
-It will direct you to codeSandbox.You can view the code and see the output.
+1. Click [here](https://shrtco.de/yBUc5f).
+It will direct you to UrlShortner website.

-2. Paste the url to be shortened.
+2. Paste any url to be shortened.
 Click **Shorten it!**.

 3. **There you go!**.
 Shortened link will display in the below list.
 You can copy the shortened link by clicking **Copy**.